 To avoid this effect, we first merged the cells B6:D6 into one wide cell using Excel’s menu Home > Alignment > Merge & Center.

-With this merged cell selected, we clicked on the Horizontal Slider widget in the SpreadsheetConverter Settings panel (if you don’t see the Settings panel, use Excel’s menu to show it: SpreadsheetConverter > Properties > Show).
+With this merged cell selected, we clicked on the Horizontal Slider widget in the SpreadsheetConverter task pane (if you don’t see the task pane, use Excel’s menu to show it: SpreadsheetConverter > Properties > Show).

-In the Settings panel, you see that the current cell contains a horizontal slider, ranging from 0 at the leftmost end to a maximum value of 100 to the right.
+In the task pane, you see that the current cell contains a horizontal slider, ranging from 0 at the leftmost end to a maximum value of 100 to the right.
 Note that there is also a button to remove the widget from the cell.

 Most graphical widgets are fully visible only in the web environment, even though you manage them in an Excel spreadsheet.
 To review the visual appearance of a web page containing widgets, you must convert your spreadsheet for the web and verify the result in a web browser.